SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 # no output expected, but will be used later
 ```

-Finally, you'll want to connect to qemu using gdb:
+Finally, you'll want to connect to QEMU using gdb:

 ```bash
 $ riscv32-unknown-elf-gdb -q -ex "set architecture riscv:rv32" -ex "target remote :1234"